Albanian mafia: United States

-Potential

-Speaking anonymously for Philadelphia's City Paper, a member of the "Kielbasa Posse", an ethnic Polish mob group, declared in 2002 that Poles are willing to do business with "just about anybody.
-Dominicans.
-Blacks.
-Italians.
-Asian street gangs.
-Russians.
-But they won't go near the Albanian mob.
-The Albanians are too violent and too unpredictable."

-The Polish mob has told its associates that the Albanians are like the early Sicilian mafia—clannish, secretive, hypersensitive to any kind of insult, and too quick to use violence for the sake of vengeance.
+Central and South America

 Honduras

-Reliable information from Honduras indicates formidable Albanian mafia activity.
-According to WikiLeaks reports, Albanian mafia groups are affiliated with various South American politicians, and have set in motion to move their hidden assets in various banks.
-The WikiLeaks report goes on to state that Albanian mafia groups are preying heavily in Central America, where all roads lead to Colombian cocaine.
-Albanian mafia groups are laundering money through banks in Honduras and investing a large amount in construction projects to further gain influence in South America.
+According to WikiLeaks reports, Albanian crime groups are affiliated with various South American politicians, and have set in motion to move their hidden assets in various banks.
+The WikiLeaks report goes on to state that Albanian crime groups are preying heavily in Central America, where all roads lead to Colombian cocaine.
+Albanian crime groups are laundering money through banks in Honduras and investing a large amount in construction projects to further gain influence in South America.